mdn/project-template/CONTRIBUTOR_ROLES.md

 ### Organization member

-MDN [organization members](https://github.com/orgs/mdn/people) are [contributors](#contributor) who participate in and contribute to the MDN Web Docs project regularly.
+MDN [organization members](https://github.com/orgs/mdn/people) are established [contributors](#contributor) who participate in and contribute to the MDN Web Docs project regularly.
 They are expected to act in the interest of the whole project.

 #### Requirements

-Organization members must meet one or more of the following requirements on a monthly basis:
+To be an organization member, you must meet one or more of the following requirements on a monthly basis:

 - Opened two or more pull requests that have been merged to resolve two or more issues.
 - Contributed for at least two months.